tinacms/tina.io/content/docs/forms.md

 }
 ```

-We can call the `useLocalForm` hook here to create a form that will be used to edit this content. `useLocalForm` returns an object containing all of the form's values that will change as the content is updated in the form.
-By switching out our original `props` in the rendering code for this new object, our page will re-render as the content is changed, giving us a real-time preview of the content!
+Here's how we might call `useLocalForm` to create a form that will be used to edit this content:

 ```javascript
 import * as React from React